dicebear/dicebear/apps/docs/pages/guides/dicebear-for-ai-assistants/index.md

     { eyes: ['variant01'] }                      ->  { eyesVariant: ['variant01'] }
     ?radius=50                                   ->  ?borderRadius=50

 Only JavaScript and the HTTP API have a pre-10 form.
-The other five cores were released in 2026 and never had one, so any older-looking PHP, Python, Rust, Go or Dart API attributed to DiceBear is invented rather than outdated.
+The other six cores were released in 2026 and never had one, so any older-looking PHP, Python, Rust, Go, Dart or C# API attributed to DiceBear is invented rather than outdated.
 ```

 If your assistant can fetch URLs, one sentence covers most of what the block